sa-tre/satre-specification/README.md

 | Bi-weekly Collaboration Cafe  | Meeting and decide on topics and work on them via co-working breakout rooms  | Every 1st and 3rd X at Y  |[zoom link please fill]()|
 | Monthly Open Roadmap Review  | Core funded team to provide updates to the Open Roadmap based on community contributions  | Every 3rd week of the month at Y  |[zoom link please fill]()|

 2. **Contribute**: Review open issues, join SATRE meetings, and provide your input on the design, implementation, and best practices for TREs.
-To contribute to the project, create a pull request with your proposed changes or additions to the documentation.
-If you have a specific idea or proposal, feel free to open a new issue or start a discussion thread.
+To contribute to the project, please join discussions on open issues to help guide content for the documentation.
+If you have a specific idea or proposal, feel free to open a new issue or start a GitHub Discussions thread.
 3. **Stay informed**: Keep up-to-date with the latest developments and news by following the project's GitHub repository and subscribing to our monthly newsletter.

 ## Code of Conduct and Inclusivity